LarissaHuang/capstone_project/README.md

 A 2022 [study](https://news.cornell.edu/stories/2022/05/global-bird-populations-steadily-decline) revealed that 48% of existing bird species worldwide are known or suspected to be undergoing population declines.
 Populations are only stable for 39% of species.
 Only 6% are showing increasing population trends, and the status of 7% is still unknown.
 Birds are important ecological indicators that are critical to many environmental monitoring schemes, bidiversity assessments and conservation decision-making.

 Common reasons for the decline in bird populations include agricultural activity, urban development, natural resource extraction, chemical pesticides, and industrial contaminants.
 Loss of bird habitat affects both terrestrial and aquatic environments, including marine areas.

 According to conservation scientists, [current data collection approaches are not adequate](https://sekercioglu.biology.utah.edu/PDFs/2020%20Monitoring%20the%20world's%20bird%20population%20with%20community%20science%20data.pdf) for monitoring species across geographic ranges can be difficult and resource intensive, and rely too heavily on community data, which may be lacking in both data quantity and quality.

 In a few countries, birds are monitored using government-coordinated surveys that produce reliable national-level population trends.
-However, formal surveys such as these are often lacking in developing nations due to the resources required.
+However, formal surveys such as these are often expensive, infrequent, not comprehensive, and don't capture the seasonal habits of species.
+Further, formal surveys may be lacking in developing nations due to the resources required.
 This is especially concerning because these regions harbor the majority of the world's bird species.

 ## Data set

 This project uses this [dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species), which consists of 84635 training images, 2625 test images, and 2625 validation images across 525 bird species.
 There are no null or duplicate values.
-The images were cropped so that the bird in most cases occupies at least 50% of the pixel in the image.
-Then the images were resized to 224 X 224 X3 in jpg format.
-Each species has at least 130 training images, with some species having more.
+The images were cropped so that the bird in most cases occupies at least 50% of the pixel in the image, then resized to 224 X 224 X3 in jpg format.
+Each species has at least 130 training images.

 ## Data Dictionary